-Nishan Dixit describes a non-invasive composite restoration, using a multi-layer technique
+Nishan Dixit describes a non-invasive composite restoration using a multi-layer technique.

-A 67-year-old male patient presented with a lingual cusp fracture in his lower right first pre-molar, which had an old amalgam restoration.
+67 year old male patient presented with a lingual cusp fracture in his lower right first pre-molar, which had an old amalgam restoration.
 He was not experiencing any pain, but was aware of the rough edge.
-Since the fracture had occurred, the patient had also become more conscious about the discolouration of the tooth.
+Since the fracture had occurred, the patient had also become more selfconscious about the discolouration of the tooth.

 The treatment options were discussed with the patient.
 The tooth could either be restored with a direct composite or an indirect laboratory-manufactured restoration.
 The patient decided on the composite option, as this would provide a more immediate and less disruptive solution.
 I prefer to offer composite treatment, rather than more invasive procedures, when the clinical situation allows.
-This is more affordable for the patient and the durability of the material makes it a realistic long-term alternative.
+This is more affordable for the patient, and the durability of the material makes it a realistic long-term alternative.

 Having been a provider of cosmetic dentistry for almost 20 years, I have observed a number of improvements in materials.
 Long-term studies have proved the reliability of modern composites.
-The latest developments have produced composites that are more resistant to wear with better colour stability, combined with reduced polymerisation shrinkage rates.
+The latest developments have produced composites that are more resistant to wear and have better colour stability, combined with is the principal dentist at Blue Court Dental, Harrow.
+He is the scientific director and education chair of the British Academy of Cosmetic Dentistry. reduced polymerisation shrinkage rates.